onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axis</tt> : int (default is 1)</dt>
 <dd>(Optional) The axis of the quantization dimension of the input tensor.
+Ignored for per-tensor quantization.
 Negative value means counting dimensions from the back.
-Accepted range is [-r, r-1] where r = rank(input).
-If both y_scale and y_zero_point are scalars, axis is ignored.</dd>
+Accepted range is [-r, r-1] where r = rank(input).</dd>
 </dl>

 #### Inputs (2 - 3)